-Where a birth relative requests access to an Adoption Case Record, there is no entitlement on their part to such access and it is for the Adoption Service to decide whether information contained within the records may be disclosed.
-Any decision to disclose such information can only be taken after discussion with and the agreement of the Adoption Manager.
+Where a birth relative requests access to an Adoption Case Record, there is no entitlement on their part to such access and it is for the Adoption Agency to decide whether information contained within the records may be disclosed.
+Any decision to disclose such information can only be taken after discussion with and the agreement of the Manager.

 In all cases, a balance must be struck between the confidentiality of the information, the enquirer's need to know, the relevance of the information to the enquirer and, when considering a request by a birth parent or relative, whether the anonymity of the adoptive placement can be preserved.